 With regards to bench pressing and building chest size...

-I found some guys that were really strong at the bench press often had little or no chest development, while other guys who weren’t as strong on the bench press, had better pectoral development.
+I found some guys that were really strong at the bench press often had shallow chest development, while other guys who weren’t as strong on the bench press, sometimes had better pectoral development.

 It's not how much weight you use, its about how you use it!